MOON2.0: Dynamic Modality-balanced Multimodal Representation Learning for E-commerce Product Understanding: Method

 \subsection{Formulation and Overview}

-We evaluate our model on diverse multimodal tasks that validate the product understanding capability in e-commerce scenarios.
-Our primary focus is multimodal product retrieval (image-to-multimodal, text-to-multimodal, and multimodal-to-multimodal)~\cite{lin2024mm}, and we further assess generalization through product classification and attribute prediction~\cite{zhang2025moon}.
-To probe the representation alignment capability after applying \textit{Dual-level Alignment}, we integrate both text-to-image and image-to-text retrieval tasks into the evaluation, providing a comprehensive assessment of product understanding in e-commerce scenarios.
+We primarily evaluate models on multimodal product retrieval (image-to-multimodal, text-to-multimodal, and multimodal-to-multimodal)~\cite{lin2025mmembed}, while assessing generalization via product classification and attribute prediction~\cite{zhang2026moon}.
+To probe the alignment capability after applying \textit{Dual-level Alignment}, we incorporate both text-to-image and image-to-text retrieval tasks, providing a comprehensive assessment of e-commerce product understanding.

 \vpara{Multimodal Retrieval.} For various multimodal retrieval tasks, we denote $\mathcal{Q} = \{ q | q \in \{ q^\text{text},q^\text{image},q^\text{multimodal} \} \}$ and $\mathcal{C} = \{ c | c \in \{ c^\text{text},c^\text{image},c^\text{multimodal} \} \}$ as queries and the large-scale candidate set.
 The model aims to produce multimodal embeddings that align the query $q\in \mathcal{Q}$ and candidate $c \in \mathcal{C}$ in a unified feature space, which can be abstracted as $F(\cdot)$.
 Then we use the $\text{sim}(F(q), F(c))$ to measure the positive associations between query $q$ and candidate $c$.